-- If you don’t have any milk on hand, you can also use beef broth to soak the breadcrumbs.
+- Based on your dietary preference, you can also use almond milk, coconut milk, oat milk, or low-sodium beef broth to soak the breadcrumbs instead.

 - Egg: Adds extra moisture to the meatballs, and acts as a core component to bind the mixture together.

 - Parmesan cheese: Adds heavenly, cheesy flavor to the meat mixture.
 I recommend using fresh Parmigiano-Reggiano for the best authentic flavor.
-I like to use my handy OXO coarse grater to get the job done quickly & seamlessly.
+I like to use my handy box grater to get the job done quickly & seamlessly.

-- Fresh parsley: I highly recommend sticking with fresh herbs, but if you don’t have them on hand, using dried parsley will work as well (for 1 tbsp of fresh herbs, use 1 tsp of the dried alternative).
+- Parsley: I highly recommend using fresh herbs, but if you don’t have them on hand, using dried parsley will work as well (for 1 tbsp of fresh herbs, use 1 tsp of the dried alternative).

-- Salt and pepper: to season the overall mixture.
+- Salt + pepper: to season the overall mixture.

-Tips and tricks of making the best ever meatballs
+Tips & tricks to make the best homemade meatballs

-- Try not to overmix, and instead, mixing them with your hands until just combined.
+Instead, mix them with your hands or a spatula until just combined.
 Overworking the mixture will result in tough meatballs.

-- Avoid overcooking.
-For large-sized meatballs, they will take about 15-20 minutes at 400°F (200°C) to cook in the oven.
-Meatballs are done when the outsides are browned, and register 165°F (74°C) in the middle on an instant-read thermometer.
+Meatballs are done when they are golden-brown on the outside and register 165°F (74°C) in the middle on an instant-read thermometer.

 Can you prepare meatballs ahead of time?